IceHe/lib/snips/books/designing-data-intensive-applications.md

 Single-leader and multi-leader replication -- are based on the idea that a client sends a write request to one node (the leader), and the database system takes care of copying that write to the other replicas.

-- A leader determines the order in which writes should be processed, and followers apply the leader’s writes in the same order.
+- A leader determines the order in which writes should be processed, and followers apply the leader's writes in the same order.

 ## Partitioning